rougin/combustor/README.md

 create:controller [arguments] [options]
 =======================================

 **NOTE**: You must install the customized factory pattern to view this set of commands.
-See step 3 above.

 Creates a new controller